 I realized soon after putting my CV online that it wasn’t really suitable to explain my real background.
 The CV says something about your formal education, papers you’ve published and the likes, but this is really only a small fraction of an individual’s experiences.
 For someone reading our website, you may well wonder why the focus of this website (natural history, travel) is not exactly what I worked on for most of my career.

 I became interested in weather from my brother – while I was in elementary school.
 I grew up in La Jolla, California, a northern coastal suburb of San Diego, after my parents moved to the town from Montreal, Canada when I was four.
 My brother, three years older, interested me in weather, astronomy (we built two telescopes), geology, but not aspects of biology – those I got from neighbors or from High School school friends.
 I was a “birder” since elementary school, and an active “amateur astronomer”.
-My parents took us to the national parks of the western US, ranging from Seattle to Taos, on annual summer “road trips”.
+My parents took us to the national parks of the western US, ranging from Mt Rainier in Washington to different places in New Mexico, on annual summer “road trips”.

 It might have ended there – me becoming a botanist or the likes, but I was following in the footsteps of my brother – who went straight towards Physics.
 So I took the route to the “hard” sciences, having in the back of my mind that I could always do botany if I had a background in Physics….
 Such was the mind of a somewhat innocent and ill-informed youth!
 Well, I started a Physics program at the nearby university (U/California at San Diego) but I became more interested in the Earth Science courses that were being offered there.
 Unfortunately, I was limited in the courses I could take in San Diego, so I transferred to UC Berkeley for more courses and a specific degree program in Geophysics.
 This was interesting, but focused mostly on seismology – not surprisingly.